zhangkeqing/integrations-core/go_expvar/README.md

 # Installation

-The Go Expvar check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) anywhere you run Go services whose metrics you want to collect.
+The Go Expvar check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) either locally with each instance of your Go service or on any remote host that has connectivity to its HTTP ports.

 # Configuration